-Choose menu "Forwarding → Port Triggering", you can view and add port triggering in the next screen (shown in Figure 4-36).
+Choose menu "Forwarding \rightarrow Port Triggering", you can view and add port triggering in the screen as shown in Figure 4-33.
 Some applications require multiple connections, like Internet games, video conferencing, Internet calling and so on.
 These applications cannot work with a pure NAT Router.
 Port Triggering is used for some of these applications that can work with an NAT Router.

-Figure 4-36 Port Triggering
+Figure 4-33 Port Triggering